RichardSichengZhao/macpan-workshop/companion-materials_mli.md

 quite poor fit after it.
 Still, the next two concepts argue that this is quite a bit of progress and sets us up nicely for next steps.

-MLi: Define "reasonably good fit".
+==MLi: Define "reasonably good fit".
 What makes you say that?
-(I am not saying you are wrong, I want you to say a bit more).
+(I am not saying you are wrong, I want you to say a bit more).==

 | <img src="images/concept.svg" width="120" />                                                                                                                                                                                                                                                                                                                                                                 |
 |:-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|